 Dividing the Bulbs

-If your Asiatics start bloom less frequently, it is probably time to divide the bulbs.
+If your Asiatics start blooming less frequently, it is probably time to divide the bulbs.
 The bulbs multiply quickly, and the baby bulbs will drain nutrients and water from the main bulbs.
 Be careful not to slice into your bulbs when digging, though.
 Now you can use the baby bulbs for new lily plants.

 Remove the largest bulbs first, and plant at least three of these together.
 The tiny bulbs can all be planted in a spot together for storage until they get large enough to display in the garden.